On the exponential convergence of input-output signals of nonlinear feedback systems: Introduction

-It is noteworthy that~\cite{lessard2016analysis,hu2016exponential} employ IQCs in the hard (a.k.a. unconditional) form~\cite{megretski2010integral}, wherein the integrals are taken over all finite times for signals in extended spaces, much in the spirit of~\cite{seiler2014stability} and the classical small-gain and passivity theorems~\cite{zames1966input,desoer2009feedback,van2000l2}.
-One major shortcoming in doing so is that it excludes the utility of several highly useful soft (a.k.a. conditional) IQCs, where the integrals are taken from $0$ to $\infty$ for square-integrable signals, such as those involving general forms of Zames-Falb~\cite{Zames68,carrasco2013equivalence,carrasco2016zames} and Willems-Brockett multipliers~\cite{Willems68}, as well as the Popov multipliers~\cite{megretski1997system,jonsson1997stability}.
+Among the relevant works, it is noteworthy that~\cite{lessard2016analysis,hu2016exponential} employ IQCs in the hard (a.k.a. unconditional) form~\cite{megretski2010integral}, wherein the integrals are taken over all finite times for signals in extended spaces, much in the spirit of~\cite{seiler2014stability} and the classical small-gain and passivity theorems~\cite{zames1966input,desoer2009feedback,van2000l2}.
+One major shortcoming in doing so is that it excludes the utility of several highly useful soft (a.k.a. conditional) IQCs, where the integrals are taken from $0$ to $\infty$ for square-integrable signals, such as those involving general forms of Zames--Falb~\cite{Zames68,carrasco2013equivalence,carrasco2016zames,khong2021necessity} and Willems--Brockett multipliers~\cite{Willems68,su2023,zhang2022zames}, as well as the Popov multipliers~\cite{megretski1997system,jonsson1997stability}.
 On the contrary, the use of hard IQCs provides the advantage of bounding the transient behaviour of the signals, in addition to establishing the exponential convergence, which concerns the tail behaviour.
 This sets~\cite{lessard2016analysis,hu2016exponential} apart from the results in this paper, and the related work~\cite{michalowsky2021robust} that employs soft IQCs in conjunction with loop transformations.
-Nevertheless, as far as analysing robust closed-loop stability is concerned, the fusion of soft IQCs and gap measure has been shown to be more powerful than using hard IQCs alone~\cite{khong2021integral}.
+Nevertheless, as far as analysing robust closed-loop stability is concerned, the fusion of soft IQCs and gap metric has been shown to be more powerful than using hard IQCs alone~\cite{khong2021integral}.